Lambertia uniflora

 Lambertia uniflora is a shrub in the family Proteaceae.
-Endemic to the moist south-west corner of Western Australia, it grows to 3 metres in height.
-Single axillary or terminal flowers appear between October and January in the species' native range.
-These are orange or red with a yellow or yellow-green limb.
+Endemic to the moist south-west corner of Western Australia, it grows to about 3 metres in height.
+The shrub’s single axillary or terminal flowers appear between October and January in the species' native range.
+These flowers are orange or red in color with a yellow or yellow-green limb.
 This species first appeared in the scientific literature in 1810, authored by the prolific Scottish botanist, Robert Brown.